reykjavik-university/2014-T-514-VEFT/Week06/Security.md

 * profile        : This represents a profile claim request
 * email          : This represents an email claim request
 * address        : This represents an address claim request
-* phone          : This represents an phone claim request
+* phone          : This represents a phone claim request
 * offline_access : This represents an OAuth 2.0 Refresh Token request

-It is ofcourse also possible to define custom scopes in order to achieve some functionality.
+It is of course also possible to define custom scopes in order to achieve some functionality.

 ####Claims

 The OpenID Connect also defines several sets of claims.
-For more information on Claim [please refer to these specs](http://openid.net/specs/openid-connect-basic-1_0.html#StandardClaims)
+For more information on Claim [please refer to these specs](http://openid.net/specs/openid-connect-basic-1_0.html#StandardClaims).

 ***Links***
 * [OpenID Connect](http://openid.net/)